0cirius0/writeup/_posts/2020-05-24-anonymous.md

 author: cirius
 paginate: false
 ---
-<a href="https://tryhackme.com/room/anonymous">Link</a> to the the Machine on tryhackme.
+<a href="https://tryhackme.com/room/anonymous">Link</a> to the the Machine on Tryhackme.

 Starting with the nmap scan
 ```bash